Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Construction of 1D dual finite elements

 Let $\mathbb{E}^{1,0}$ be the $N\times (N+1)$ matrix

 then we can write \eqref{eq:derivative_nodal_expansion} as

-Taking the derivative of a nodal expansion changes the nodal degrees of freedom discussed in Example~\ref{ex:Lagrange_1D} to integral degrees of freedom discussed in Example~\ref{ex:edge_1D}.
-The matrix $\mathbb{E}^{1,0}$ is called the {\em incidence matrix}, which converts nodal degrees of freedom to integral degrees of freedom.
-Differentiation is a map $\mathrm{d}/\mathrm{d}\xi : \mathcal{P} \mapsto \mathcal{Q}$.
+\end{corollary} Taking the derivative of a nodal expansion changes the nodal degrees of freedom discussed in Example~\ref{ex:Lagrange_1D} to the integral degrees of freedom discussed in Example~\ref{ex:edge_1D}.
+The matrix $\mathbb{E}^{1,0}$ is called the {\em incidence matrix}, which converts {the} nodal degrees of freedom of a function $p$ to {the} integral degrees of freedom of its derivative $\frac{\mathrm{d}p}{\mathrm{d}x}$.